 Ben Walker, the founder and CEO of Transcription Outsourcing, in Denver ran into problems when independent contractors he hired missed deadlines.
 Having to rely on others can be stressful, especially when the business's reputation is on the line.

 Walker discovered that putting in extra work upfront can pay off big later.
 The company improved its onboarding and vetting process and rarely has problems with contractors.

 Gene Caballero is a co-founder of GreenPal, a competitive pricing service for yard maintenance, which he describes as Uber for lawn care.
 Offering insight into what it's like to run a consumer-facing business today, he says, "One negative Yelp review can tarnish your online presence if you have zero positive ones."
 To make matters worse, some customers are quick to complain before letting the business rectify the problem, or even leave a negative review without actually trying a product or service.

 To avoid negative reviews and cultivate positive ones, Caballero says, the company makes it a point "to get proactive feedback from our homeowners and correct any problems or issues that they have."
 The company also asks satisfied customers to share their experiences — and takes extra steps to ensure satisfaction, such as sending treats to customers who have dogs.

 SEARCH ENGINE RANKING

-Mike Catania, chief technology officer at PromotionCode.org, a coupon site, says the company's online presence is often on his mind, another stressor that didn't exist just a few years ago.
+Mike Catania, founder and chief technology officer of coupon site PromotionCode.org, says the company's online presence is often on his mind, another stressor that didn't exist just a few years ago.
 He worries about where the site shows up when consumers use a search engine, as high rankings can help drive business.

 "I don't foresee this stress ever dissipating completely," Catania says.
 He manages some of the stress by making sure the website is always up to date and reminds himself that the team is working as hard as they can.
 He also regularly exercises and has found that physical activity helps relieve anxiety.